gaurang444/Producer-Application/README.md

 rabbit mq and finally consumer application will consume the message</h3><br>

-<h6>I will Update the Proper Documentaion and Mysql table relationship and structure by today 2pm<h6>

 <h4>Steps to Run the application</h4><br>
 1)Install Java and STS IDE<br>
 2)Download/clone bith Producer-Application and Consumer Application in STS IDE.<br>